-76 (1) When a bill is being considered in Committee of the Whole, questions relating to the content of the bill shall only be addressed to the Minister or sponsor of the bill.
+(3) When Committee of the Whole is considering a bill, questions relating to the content of the bills shall only be addressed to the Minister or sponsor of the bill.
 Questions only to sponsor

-(2) Notwithstanding Rule 76 (1), the sponsor of the bill may refer questions on a bill to another Minister or Member.
+(4) Notwithstanding Rule 8.4(3), the sponsor of the bill may refer questions on a bill to another Minister or Member.

-Questions referred
+Ouestions referred

-(3) When a bill or estimates document is being considered in Committee of the Whole, the sponsor of the bill or estimates document may have witnesses appear to supply information as required.
+(5) When Committee of the Whole is considering a bill or estimates document, the sponsor of the bill or estimates document may have witnesses appear to supply information as required.